ReploidGI0/control-gastos/README.md

 ### <a  /> Strict Typing with TypeScript
 Types were defined for component and function props

+### <a  /> Form Validation
+Forms have been configured to check whether the user enters valid values.

+### <a  /> Helpers
+Specific functions were created for the date and currency format displayed in the interface (formatCurrency and formatDate)

+### <a  /> Context
+Using context in this project made it easier to share data and functions between different components without having to pass props "manually"

 ### <a  /> Framework CSS
 Bootstrap was used to handle the page styles